nholland94/spirv-ocaml/README.md

 ## Status

-Still under development, but close to ready for the first opam publish.
+The library is ready for use and is available on [opam](https://opam.ocaml.org/packages/spirv/).

 Things to do:
   - add 64 bit float literal support